nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 Based on the above picture, another important observation is that to represent the number 1078 in binary, we need at least ten memory cells (bits) for it (look at the most significant power of 2 used, which is 10).
 As a side rule, the fewer symbols we have for our base, the more we have to repeat existing symbols.
 If we want to go extreme and pick `b=1`, we will have a [Unary Numeral System](https://en.wikipedia.org/wiki/Unary_numeral_system), where representing a number `N` is equivalent to repeating the unique symbol of the system `N` times.

 The algorithm for transitioning a number to any base $$b$$ is as follows:
-1. We convert the number to the decimal base (the one we commonly use as people);
+1. We convert the number to the decimal base;
 2. We divide the decimal representation of the number by the base $$b$$;
 3. We record the reminder to the division (this will be a digit in the base $$b$$ representation);
 4. We continue dividing the quotient with base $$b$$ and keep recording the remainder;